 Federal employees, their organizations and sympathetic members of Congress for many years have pointed to figures calculated by the Bureau of Labor Statistics showing that federal pay on average lags behind the private sector’s.
-In recent years that reported gap has reached the 35 percent range on average, with the most ardent advocates of federal workers arguing that even that number is artificially low.
+In recent years that reported gap has been in the 23-35 percent range, with the most ardent advocates of federal workers arguing that even that number is artificially low.

 However, outside organizations have used different sets of data and different methods to analyze them, in concluding that federal workers actually are overpaid on average—and that the gap in their favor is even larger if the value of benefits is considered.

-One result has been a stalemate over pay that led to three years of frozen salary rates, in 2011-2013, and only nominal raises afterward.
+One result has been a stalemate over pay that led to three years of frozen salary rates, in 2011-2013, and raises only in the 1-3 percent range in the years afterward.

 The fiscal conservatives who are the most vocal advocates of limits on raises also generally prefer a stronger pay for performance element in salaries.
 That idea was tried not long ago, however, and without much success, at the Defense and Homeland Security departments.